 Tori Hong is our Minister of the Interior.
 Tori assists the artist with his left-brain functions and packs and ships most of the orders that come in the shop.
-In 2014, Tori graduated from the University of Minnesota with a BA in Social Justice, Leadership and Communication Studies.
 Outside of RLM Art Studio, Tori helps coordinate the Twin Cities People of Color & Indigenous Peoples Figure Drawing and Painting Group – send them an email if you’re interested in learning more!
-In their free time, Tori enjoys cuddling with their cats, being amazed by the world around them, and creating all kinds of art.
+In their free time, Tori enjoys cuddling with their cats and creating art.
 You can find their work online at artbytori.tumblr.com.

 Jeff Nygaard is The Button Man at RLM Art Studio, making all of the pin-back buttons that you see on the website, as well as all sorts of custom buttons for use in organizing drives, campaigns, rallies, and almost any special event or occasion you can imagine.
 He also makes stickers, magnets, and a variety of other promotional/organizing products.
 But, beyond buttons…